davidkroell/bodycomposition/README.md

-      --hydration float         Set your hydration in percent --metabolic-age float     Set your metabolic age -m, --muscle float            Set your muscle mass in percent -p, --password string         Password of the Garmin account --physique-rating float   Set your physique rating (valid values: 1-9) -t, --unix-timestamp int      Set the timestamp of the measurement (default -1)
+      --hydration float         Set your hydration in percent --metabolic-age float     Set your metabolic age -m, --muscle float            Set your muscle mass in percent --muscle-mass float       Set your muscle mass in kilograms (use -muscle or --muscle-mass) -p, --password string         Password of the Garmin account --physique-rating float   Set your physique rating (valid values: 1-9) -t, --unix-timestamp int      Set the timestamp of the measurement (default -1)